 Required proposal elements:

-- Budget — Preference will be given to proposals that incorporate significant non-federal match (university, state, corporate, or private funds), including in-kind contributions (e.g., mentor’s contributed time), and for which MDSGC funds are used primarily to support student stipends.
-Up to $500 may be budgeted, per intern, for materials (if needed; please describe).
-Please see NASA internship stipend guidelines in the table below.
+7. Budget — Preference will be given to proposals that incorporate significant non-federal cost-share (university, state, corporate, or private funds), including in-kind contributions (e.g., mentor’s contributed time), and for which MDSGC funds are used primarily to support student salaries.
+Up to $1000 may be budgeted, per intern, for materials if needed; please describe.
+Please see student compensation guidelines below.
 Students supported through this program will also be eligible to apply to MDSGC for travel support to present their work at a meeting within the following calendar year.
-Funds for such travel may but need not be built into the proposal budget.
+Therefore, funds for such travel need not (but may) be built into the proposal budget.

 Please contact MDSGC Deputy Director Matt Collinge with any questions.